SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-TV-Series-Budget.md

 ## Input
 You receive from the console:
 - Budget - real number in the range [10.0… 100.0]
-- Count series - n – whole number in the range [1… 10]
+- Number of series - n – whole number in range [1… 10]

 For each series you receive two lines:
-- Name of the series - string
+- Title of the series - string
-- Price for a series - real number in the range [1.0… 15.0]
+- Price for the series - real number in range [1.0… 15.0]

 ## Output
-Print one line on the console:
+Print a single line on the console:
-- If your budget is greater than or equal to the price of the series: "You bought all the series and left with \{money left\}$"
+- If the budget is greater than or equal to the price of the series: "You bought all the series and left with \{money left\}$"
-- If your budget is less than the price of the series: "You need \{money needed\}$ more to buy the series!"
+- If the budget is less than the price of the series: "You need \{money needed\}$ more to buy the series!"

-The result must be formatted to two digits after the decimal point.
+The result must be formatted to two decimal places.

 ## Example
 | **Input** | **Output** | **Comments** |